dylandewey/Code-Refactor/README.md

 There was no title to the webpage so I added a title that would help it be found in search engines.

-I changed the semantic elements to make the html file easier to read and navigate.
+I changed the elements to semantic elements to make the html file easier to read and navigate.

+There was much redundancy in the .css file.
+I condensend and combined many of the elements in the style page to simplify it but still have the same results.